Why work with POI?

 In order to further control costs, when appropriate, we work to secure funding from multiple sources for our studies.
 In this way, we are able to answer many questions and reduce the cost of the study even further for any single sponsor.

 Our research is always conducted using strict ethical research principles.
 Our projects are approved by the Cleveland Clinic IRB as well as the local or regional IRB/ethics committee in the countries where we work.
-Our data entry processes are rigorous, and data is sent directly to the POI center for epidemiology and biostatistics in Chicago.
+Our data entry processes are rigorous.
 Neither the principal investigator nor the corporate sponsor/donor has access to the data base, other than to oversee the data entry process and monitor the progress of the study.
 Research agreements specify that investigators will freely publish data regardless of the outcome

 We are happy to provide you with a list of references from our past sponsors.